• Home

 Variations

-• Bake the potatoes, hollow out the skins using the pulp to make this mashed potato recipe, and stuff the shells for the ultimate comfort food: twice-baked potatoes.
+• Bake the potatoes, hollow out the skins, use the pulp to make this mashed potato recipe, and stuff the shells for the ultimate comfort food -like this twice-baked potatoes recipe.

 • For a baked potato casserole, place leftover mashed potatoes in a casserole dish, top with cheese, bacon bits, and green onions, and bake.